nicmmrob/Plant_Shop/README.md

 # Plant Shop Database
 ### This is my portfolio project for Nucamp's SQL with Python.
-Throughout this project, I utilized several tools including: postgres, docker, pgAdmin, django, insomnia, and many more.
+Throughout this project, I utilized several tools including, but not limited to: postgres, docker, pgAdmin, django, insomnia, and deployed onto Google Cloud Platform (screenshots included as it is no longer deployed so as not to incur charges).

 | Property | Description |